 Milk: Any milk or milk substitute would work well in this recipe.

 Food coloring: Using a gel food coloring will bring a brighter more saturated color.
-Adding extra liquid to your cookie dough by using a liquid food coloring may result in a looser dough.
+Adding extra liquid to your cookie dough by using a liquid coloring may result in looser dough.
+Just a tiny bit of color goes a long way, so best to start out with a couple drops of pink food coloring first.

 White chocolate chips & Raspberry flavored chips: I used Lily’s baking chips for this recipe, even being sweetened with stevia, they bring so much flavor.
 Do give them a try!